 We love Sourdough Pretzels with Mustard Dip at any time of year–not just during baseball season.
 They are best served warm, fresh from the oven, but they’re also good hours later warmed in a toaster oven or even the next day.
 But trust me, they won’t last long.

-Dip the pretzels in the tangy mustard sauce, and you will spoil your supper!
+Dip the warm pretzels in the tangy mustard sauce, and you will spoil your supper!
 Trust me, we know.
 We’ve done it.
 More than once.

 Ingredients for Sourdough Pretzels with Mustard Dip